laurelthorburn/Note-Taker/README.md

   <a name="testsection"></a>
 ## Tests
-  Not tests are available at this time.
+  No tests are available at this time.

   <a name="questionssection"></a>
 ## Questions?